dolphinnext/rnaseq/docs/usage.md

 ## Transcripts Quantification
 By default, RSEM is used to align RNA-Seq reads to a reference transcripts and estimates gene and isoform expression levels.
 But you can enable featureCounts after running HISAT2 and/or STAR and/or Tophat2 as well.

-You can choose multiple tools to compare their results by enabling/disabling following parameters To enable RSEM  : `--run_RSEM yes`
+You can choose multiple tools to compare their results by enabling/disabling following parameters:
+To enable RSEM  : `--run_RSEM yes`
 To disable RSEM : `--run_RSEM no`
 To enable featureCounts after running HISAT   : `--run_HISAT2 yes --run_FeatureCounts_after_Hisat2 yes`